treno-solutions/web3-open-risk-framework/CONTRIBUTING.md

 - Documentation and guidelines
 - Community-driven best practices

-This framework serves as the foundation for various implementations, including the proprietary catalogue by Treno Solutions GmbH.
+This framework serves as the foundation for various implementations.

 ## How to Contribute